 The unrepresentative structure of the Senate in the constitutional fabric of the United States has been stitched into our nation from the beginning.
-From the beginning too, this structure has reflected the inheritance of the original sin of African slavery as well as the exclusion of Native Americans and women.
-Over time, a civil war was fought and political battles won that have expanded the franchise beyond the group of property-owning, often slaveholding white men who wrote and ratified the original Constitution.
-These victories over-stitched into the Constitution permanent patches in the form of the Fourteenth and Fifteenth Amendments, the Nineteenth Amendment, the Twenty-Fourth Amendment, and the Twentieth-Sixth Amendment-all expanding a general right to vote to all adults equally without regard to the categories such as race, ethnicity, color, national origin, sex, sexual orientation, wealth, and age, and all delegating explicit power to Congress to enforce equal voting rights.
-These constitutional rights "shall not be denied or abridged" by "the United States" or "any state."
-248
+From the beginning too, this structure has reflected the inheritance of the original sin of African slavery as well as the exclusion of indigenous people and women.
+Over time, a civil war was fought and political battles won that expanded the franchise beyond the group of property-owning, often slaveholding white men who wrote and ratified the original Constitution.
+These victories over-stitched permanent constitutional patches in the form of the Fourteenth, Fifteenth, Nineteenth, Twenty-Fourth, and Twentieth-Sixth Amendments which extend a general right to vote to all adults equally, without regard to categories such as race, ethnicity, color, national origin, sex, sexual orientation, wealth, and age-and delegating explicit power to Congress to enforce equal voting rights.
+The right to vote "shall not be denied or abridged" by "the United States" or "any state."253

-It has been said that the arc of history bends toward justice.
-At least in the United States, this has been true with respect to the evolution of constitutional protection of voting rights, though there have been zigs and zags in this historical progression.
+It has been said that the arc of history bends toward justice.254 This has been true in the United States with respect to the evolution of constitutional protections of voting rights, though there have been zigs and zags in the historical progression.255